-Auditor Biviano Receives Awards for Both the CAFR and PAFR for Fiscal Year 2011
+Auditor Biviano Receives the CAFR and PAFR Award for Fiscal Year 2015

-Trumbull County Auditor, Adrian Biviano, has once again received awards for both the CAFR (Comprehensive Annual Financial Report) and the PAFR (Popular Annual Financial Report) for the fiscal year ended December 31, 2011.
+Trumbull County Auditor, Adrian Biviano, has once again received an award for the CAFR (Comprehensive Annual Financial Report) and the PAFR (Popular Annual Financial Report) for the fiscal year ended December 31, 2015.
 The 'Certficate of Achievement for Excellence in Financial Reporting' received by the CAFR is the highest form of recognition in governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.

 *** HOMESTEAD EXEMPTION APPLICATION ***

 The filing period for the Homestead Exemption Program for this year ended on June 6, 2016.
 You may apply next year starting on Tuesday, January 3, 2017.